sujatha2206/git-demo/README.md

 # git-demo
-this is sample web project
+this is sample web project showing how to use git nad githb
 ## Introduction
+this example to show diff
 ## Purpose

 ## Deployment